software-mansion/react-native-reanimated/README.md

   }
 }
 ```
-However, it is still fully "declarative" and could be describe as some kind of syntactic sugar and does not affect neither complexity nor execution time or cost of evaluation.
+However, it is still fully "declarative" and could be described as some kind of syntactic sugar and does not affect neither complexity nor execution time or cost of evaluation.

 It is also available to use function with single field of `nativeEvent`:
 ```js